1976 Tour de France: The First Week

 Stage 4 was won by Kuiper, who beat Eric Loder in a sprint as the two of them finished nine seconds ahead of Piero Gavazzi, Guy Sibille and Gerard Vianen.
-Stage 5A was a short team time trial won by the TI–Raleigh squad who was beginning to evolve into one of the strongest time-trialling teams the Tour would ever know as there was no major changes to the overall situation.
+Stage 5A was a short team time trial won by the TI–Raleigh squad, which was beginning to evolve into one of the strongest time-trialling teams the Tour would ever know as there were no major changes to the overall situation.
 Stage 5B was yet another flat stage where the winner was able to gain about a ten-second advantage over the pursuing riders who had gotten ahead of the peloton.
 Guy Sibille had found a way to get up front again, but again he came up short, this time to Miguel-Maria Lasa who won the day.
 During stage 6 from Bastogne to Nancy, Italian rider Aldo Parecchini escaped and won on a solo breakaway where he finished four and a half minutes ahead of the main field.
-Stage 7 was an intermediate hilly stage through the Vosges including the Grand Ballon that went from Bastogne to Mulhouse and ended with a bunch sprint velodrome finish where Piero Gavazzi and Jacques Esclassan were beat to the line by Maertens who had taken his fourth stage win of the first week.
+Stage 7 was an intermediate hilly stage through the Vosges including the Grand Ballon that went from Bastogne to Mulhouse and ended with a bunch sprint velodrome finish where Piero Gavazzi and Jacques Esclassan were beaten to the line by Maertens who had taken his fourth stage win of the first week.